 The Group operates according to a strict Code of Governance.
 The Group is funded through a combination of annual membership fees from its associate (non-parliamentary) members and project based sponsorship for specific research projects.
 The APPGAT and its work is driven solely by its Parliamentary Officers and Members; as such, the Group's non-parliamentary members do not have voting rights within the Group and cannot dictate its activities.
 The Group's entry on the official Parliamentary Register of All-Party Groups can be viewed here.

-The APPGAT is administered by Policy Connect, a cross-party, non-profit think tank based in Southwark.
+The APPGAT is administered by Policy Connect, a cross-party, non-profit organisation based in Southwark.
 Policy Connect is entirely committed to upholding the principle of transparency in UK parliamentary and public affairs and welcomes any questions you may have on its work and activities.

 Please download the official Registration Form of the All-Party Parliamentary Group for Assistive Technology here: